thevalleyy/Status/README.md

 #### Admin

-_These commands can only be opped players_
+_These commands can only be used by opped players_

 -   `/function setup:reinstall` resets all data and reboots the datapack
 -   `/function setup:remove`